wmt-terminology-task/wmt-terminology-task.github.io/index.md

 The accurate translation of technical terms and specialized vocabulary is a crucial aspect of determining the quality of machine translation output.
 The WMT 2023 Terminology Shared Task aims to assess the extent to which machine translation models can utilize additional information regarding the translation of terminologies.

-Participants in this task will be provided with source text and possibly an associated segment-level terminology dictionary.
+Participants in this task will be provided with source text and possibly an associated segment-level terminology dictionary (multiple different ones).
 <!-- two dictionaries: (1) a `segment-level terminology dictionary` and (2) a  `segment-level randomly sampled translation dictionary`. -->
 Evaluation of submissions will be based on both the general translation quality and the effectiveness of terminology translation.